fri-datascience/course_ids/docs/Summarizing-data-01.md

 ## Descriptive statistics for bivariate distributions

-When dealing with a joint distribution of two variables (that is, paired samples), the first thing we are typically interested in is dependence of the two variables or lack thereof.
-If two distributions are independent, we can summarize each separately without loss of information.
-If they are not, then the distributions carry information about eachother.
+When dealing with a joint distribution of two variables (that is, paired samples), the first thing we are typically interested in is dependence between the two variables or lack thereof. **If two distributions are independent, we can summarize each separately without loss of information.** If they are not, then the distributions carry information about eachother.
 The predictability of one variable from another is another (equivalent) way of looking at dependence of variables.

 The most commonly used numerical summary of dependence is the **Pearson correlation coefficient** or Pearson's $\rho$.
 It summarizes the linear dependence, with $\rho = 1$ and $\rho = - 1$ indicating perfect colinearity (increasing or decreasing) and $\rho = 0$ indicating linear independence.
-As such, Pearson's $\rho$ is directly related (squared root) to the coefficient of determination $R^2$, a goodness-of-fit measure for linear models and the proportion of variance in one explained by the other variable.
+As such, Pearson's $\rho$ is directly related (the squared root) to the coefficient of determination $R^2$, a goodness-of-fit measure for linear models and the proportion of variance in one explained by the other variable.
 An important consideration is that the statement that linear independence implies independence is not true in general (the converse implication is).
 One notable exception where this implication is true is the multivariate Normal distribution, where the dependence structure is expressed through linear dependence only.

 Two of the most popular alternatives to Pearson's $\rho$ are Spearman's $\rho$ and Kendalls $\tau$.
 The former measures the degree to which one variable can be expressed as monotonic function of the other.
 The latter measures the proportion of concordant pairs among all possible pairs (pairs (x1,y1) and (x2, y2), wher if x1 > x2 then y1 > y2).
 As such, they can capture non-linear dependence and is more appropriate for data with outliers or data where distance might have no meaning, such as ordinal data.
 Spearman's $\rho$ and Kendall's $\tau$ are more robust but do not have as clear an interpretation as Pearson's $\rho$.
 Kendall's tau is also computationally more expensive.